mauri870/ransomware/README.md

 - [x] Without virus signature (at the moment)
 - [x] Use RSA-2048 to secure the comunication with server
 - [x] Stream encryption to avoid load an entire file into memory
+- [ ] Link the tor library statically (I got this working on linux, any help with the compilation for windows will be appreciated)
+- [ ] Docker image for the server and compilation

 ### Installation